 With the rates of home renovations skyrocketing in South East Queensland it is important to provide an outdoor area which is directly accessible from the kitchen and meals area of the house.
 This outdoor area will need to maximise the homes livability.
 Typical house designs (both older style homes and newer modern designs) have the kitchen and meals areas located on the upper level of the residence.
 The only way of blending the inside meals and preparation area to an outside entertaining space is by incorporating a large useable decked area.
-This extra floor space will need to tick the boxes for functionality, and will need a weatherproof solution for overhead.
+This decks extra floor space will need to tick the boxes for functionality, and will need a weatherproof solution for overhead.
 To ensure your deck is designed smartly, we have developed a 6- point deck design system.
-These design points are really discussion topics that will help narrow down your options available for your deck area.
+These design points are really discussion topics that will help narrow down your options available for your decks area.
 Our designers will discuss these with you at the initial on-site measure.

-- Positioning the deck for ease of access… You don’t want to walk halfway through your house just to get to the outdoor entertaining deck area?
+- Positioning the deck for ease of access… You don’t want to walk halfway through your house just to get to the outdoor entertaining decks area?
 Do you.
-We will assess the best position for the deck to be placed against your house keeping in mind that access to internal cooking areas are critical and for egress safety we will determine the necessity for servery windows and or larger access doors to enable ease of access out onto the decked area.
+We will assess the best position for the deck to be placed against your house keeping in mind that access to internal cooking areas are critical and for egress safety we will determine the necessity for servery windows and or larger access doors to enable ease of access out onto the decks area.

 - You need space for somewhere to eat and entertain… providing enough area for an outdoor dining table to seat your family and friends along with an area to relax and lounge for social interaction is crucial.
 We will help you to work out the area you require based upon your family size and entertaining requirements.
 This can also be house and block specific, no deck is too large or too small.